codealchemist/imgest/README.md

 Each time you sort an image the list order is persisted.

-You can click the delete button to remote images from the store.
+You can click the delete button to remove images from the store.

-You can click the edit button to change the image title, which is the image name by default, and set a description.
+You can click the edit button to change the image title (which is the image name by default) and set a description.

 When you click on the WebTorrent button a new torrent is created with all your images.